 If you're older, you’ll benefit from contributing to your retirement savings – especially if you're behind.
 Putting your tax refund towards your retirement savings is an easy way to catch up without having to scrimp and save.

 The best part?
-If you put the money in your RRSP, you will get a tax deduction, subject to certain limitations, for your contribution, which could result in a tax refund next year as well … that you can also put towards your retirement fund.
+If you put the money in your Registered Retirement Savings Plan (RRSP), you will get a tax deduction, subject to certain limitations, for your contribution, which could result in a tax refund next year as well … that you can also put towards your retirement fund.
 It creates a great cycle of savings!

-Make sure to check you RRSP contribution limit.
+Make sure to check your RRSP contribution limit by logging into your Canada Revenue Service account.

 If you have kids, one of your main savings goals is probably funding their post-secondary education to help them attend without going into significant amounts of debt.
 By putting away some money from your tax return today, you'll be able to help them follow their dreams in the future.